Canadian Welding Bureau: Parent Company and Locations

 The parent company of the CWB is the CWB Group - Industry Services.
 The Canadian Welding Association (CWA), Quality Systems Assessment Registrar (QUASAR) and the CWB Institute (CWBi) are also part of the CWB Group and provide membership services, quality systems registration services and training services respectively.
 CWB's global headquarters are located in Milton, Ontario, Canada.
 Regional offices are located in Dartmouth, NS, Laval, QC, Winnipeg, MB, Edmonton and Nisku, AB.

 The CWB has over 200 employees in Canada, the US and Asia.

 Authorized National Body (ANB) Status

 The CWB is the Authorized National Body (ANB) in Canada for the International Institute of Welding (IIW) and is authorized to issue diplomas under the IWP, IWS, IWT and IWE programs.
 In addition, the CWB is the Authorized National Body for Company Certification (ANBCC) for the IIW providing certification services under ISO 3834.

 CWB Services

-The CWB qualifies welders, welding inspectors, welding supervisors, welding engineers and welding electrodes/consumables.
+The CWB qualifies welders, welding inspectors, welding supervisors, welding engineers, NDT Technicians and welding electrodes/consumables.
 The activity of the CWB contributes to the high level of competence enjoyed by industries employing welding and joining and the consistent progress in welding technology, and the reliability of welded products.